Polymorphism in Java: Compile time and Runtime Polymorphism

 Summary

 In this comprehensive Java tutorial, the definition of polymorphism in Java including its type has been discussed vastly.
 How can you achieve runtime polymorphism has also been highlighted in this article.
-The definition of Runtime and Compile time Polymorphism with examples has been evaluated in this article, providing a comprehensive understanding of these concepts for Java Certification.
+The definition of Runtime and Compile time Polymorphism with examples has been evaluated in this article, providing a comprehensive understanding of these concepts for the Full Stack Java Course.

 About Author